To get the best out of your SAP Assessor it’s worth understanding a little about the assessment process itself.

 As your doctor once told you – this is very common so do not be alarmed.

-Part L of the building regs is very tough to meet.
-There are various criteria which could trip you up and various targets which must be hit.
+Even the current version of Part L is very tough to meet for most contractors, especially without early warning from design teams.
+There are many elements which could trip you up and various targets to hit.
 It is your assessor’s job to help you through this and help you come up with solutions.
 This may involve some improved construction details, better insulation or more efficient building services.
 We can also at this point help to factor in renewables if you wish.

 Once we’ve agreed a design which meets both Part L requirements and deals with any CO2 / energy related planning conditions, your assessor will issue finalised reports together with a summary of the design inputs.
 This should be clear and easy to understand.
 If it is not, get clarity on it straight away, as this is what you are going to deliver on site.